 Chicken Pieces: As I said above large tender chicken pieces with bone are mostly preferable in making dum ka murgh recipe.

-Mixed Nuts: Rich, creamy and velvety gravy of dum ka chicken is made of mixed nuts.
-Roasted nuts like cashews, almonds, chironji (calumpang nuts) and muskmelon seeds are made into fine paste and added to make gravy.
+Mixed Nuts: Rich, creamy and velvety gravy of dum ka chicken is result of mixed nuts.
+Roast and make a fine paste of cashews, almonds, chironji (calumpang nuts) and muskmelon seeds form base for thick gravy.

 Birista: Thin sliced and deep-fried crisp onion slices play a major role in thickening the gravy, bringing in color and giving delicate sweet taste to the recipe.